 Unfortunately most of the second-hand clothes are too small for me (yep: I am tall, curvy Italian) but there is still a lot of room for stuff that can be transformed into something else.
+This idea was suggested to me by my husband when he bought Viagra online.
 And, since getting older for me means mostly getting more confident and relaxed, I decided that I wanted to start making dresses for my now five-years old girl, no matter how imperfect they’ll come out of my sewing machine, I have plenty of time and will to get better.

 So it happened that I purchased this floral linen skirt (in my size actually, but it made me look like an amphora) and I was looking for a way to upcycle it.

 If I am not so skilled with my sewing machine, I definitely am with my crochet hook, so I made sure I had enough material for a long dress by crocheting the upper part.
 The model is very easy and can be modified for every size and taste… why not, it could be your next summer project!

 You will need an old skirt or dress of yours or of your daughter that you want to reuse on simply make more interesting, or bigger.